simpissa/ozone-processor/README.md

 # Ozone (Out-Of-Order) Processor

+A single-issue out-of-order ARMv8-A processor implementing the chArm-v6 ISA (a subset of ARM A64), written in SystemVerilog.
+Uses Tomasulo-style scheduling with a reorder buffer for speculation and precise exceptions.
+Validated in Verilator and deployed to a DE10-Nano FPGA.

-In the testing/ directory, first run `make` then `verilator/obj_dir/VTop` to start running ozone in Verilator, then `./ozone ozone-config.json check_verilator testcases/bin/{.elf testcase}`.
+In the testing/ directory, first run `make` then `verilator/obj_dir/VTop` to start running ozone in Verilator, then `make test` in another terminal to iterate through all of the test cases.
 Original test cases are prefixed by 'stud_'.

-A make target has been added, `make test`, that will iterate through all of the test cases.
-Just make sure that you are running `verilator/obj_dir/VTop` in another terminal.

 Quartus project directory is in memory/mem_GHRD.